hivdb/pangolin-docker/README.md

 This make command will emulate a web server that provides the exact web API deployed on AWS Lambda.
 The web API listens on port 9015 of the Docker host machine.
-For more information, visit [this AWS instruction][lambda-test]
+For more information, visit [this AWS instruction][lambda-test].

 Note: this command requires AWS config and credentials.